airbnb/swift/swift.md

-# Swift Style Guide
+# Airbnb Swift Style Guide

-## Principles
+## Goals

-* Aim for clarity and maintainability first, and conciseness only as a secondary goal.
-* More principles here...
+Following this style guide should:

+* Make it easier to read and begin understanding unfamiliar code
+* Make code easier to maintain
+* Reduce simple programmer errors

+Note that brevity is not a primary goal.
+Code should be made more concise only if other good code qualities (such as readability, simplicity, and clarity) remain equal or are improved.

 ## Naming